-- Essays and Lab Reports test the quality and application of subject knowledge.
-In addition they allow students to demonstrate their ability to carry out basic independent research and to communicate their ideas effectively in writing in an appropriate scholarly style using the APA system of referencing. - Class tests taken either conventionally or online via the Keele Learning Environment (KLE) assess students' subject knowledge and their ability to apply it in a more structured and focused way. - Research projects and reports test student's knowledge of different research methodologies and the limits and provisional nature of psychological knowledge.
+- Coursework and Lab Reports test the quality and application of subject knowledge.
+In addition they allow students to demonstrate their ability to carry out basic independent research and to communicate their ideas effectively in writing in an appropriate scholarly style using the APA system of referencing. - Research projects and reports test student's knowledge of different research methodologies and the limits and provisional nature of psychological knowledge.
 They also enable students to demonstrate their ability to formulate research questions and to answer them using appropriate methods. - Oral and poster presentations and reports assess individual students' subject knowledge and understanding.
-They also test their ability to work effectively as members of a team, to communicate what they know orally and visually, and to reflect on these processes as part of their own personal development. - Practical assessments in Counselling modules enable students to demonstrate their developing skills in communication, active listening, building rapport and empathy. - Critiques and Reviews of other scholars' work test students' ability to identify and summarise the key points of a text and to evaluate the quality of arguments and the evidence used to support them.
+They also test their ability to work effectively as members of a team, to communicate what they know orally and visually, and to reflect on these processes as part of their own personal development. - Designing interventions which present students with a scenario (or selection) which describes a problem that would be found in the 'real world', e.g., how to engage low achieving boys in education.
+They are required to produce a psychologically informed solution, including mechanisms of delivery and evaluation. - Practical assessments in Counselling modules enable students to demonstrate their developing skills in communication, active listening, building rapport and empathy. - Critiques and Reviews of other scholars' work test students' ability to identify and summarise the key points of a text and to evaluate the quality of arguments and the evidence used to support them.
 In the case of work based on empirical research, reviews also assess students' knowledge of research methodologies and their ability to make critical judgements about the appropriateness of different strategies for collecting and analysing data.

-Marks are awarded for summative assessments designed to assess your achievement of learning outcomes.
-You will also be assessed formatively to enable you to monitor your own progress and to assist staff in identifying and addressing any specific learning needs.
+Marks are awarded for summative assessments designed to assess student's achievement of learning outcomes.
+Students will also be assessed formatively or provided dedicated classroom time on novel forms of assessment (i.e., a type of assessment they have not completed before) to enable them to monitor their own progress and to assist staff in identifying and addressing any specific learning needs.
 Feedback, including guidance on how you can improve the quality of your work, is also provided on all summative assessments within three working weeks of submission, unless there are compelling circumstances that make this impossible, and more informally in the course of tutorial and seminar discussions.